khc0907/WRD-wooridle-coin/README.md

-Concoin Core staging tree
+WRD(wooridle)coin staging tree
 =====================================

 [![Build Status](https://travis-ci.org/concoin-project/concoin.svg?branch=master)](https://travis-ci.org/concoin-project/concoin)

-What is Concoin?
+What is wooridle coin?
 ----------------

-Concoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Concoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Concoin Core is the name of open source software which enables the use of this currency.
+wooridle coin is an experimental digital currency that enables instant payments to anyone, anywhere in the world. wooridle coin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. wooridle coin Core is the name of open source software which enables the use of this currency.

 License
 -------

-Concoin Core is released under the terms of the MIT license.
+wooridle coin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.